 Want to know more about me?
 Here you go:

-- Major interests: the history of developmental psychology; the historical relationship between psychology and religion.
+Major interests: women in the history of psychology; the history of developmental psychology; the historical relationship between psychology and religion.

 More into social media?
-Follow me on Twitter, Pinterest, or the Society for the History of Psychology page on Facebook (I’m the primary contributor).
+Follow me on Twitter, Pinterest, or the Society for the History of Psychology page on Facebook (I’m a contributor).